Papabyte/Byteduino/README.md

 #### Go further
 The O<sub>byte</sub> platform has rich features like human readable smart-contracts and the potential to solve a lot of issues.
 To know more about it, it's advised to read the very detailled [whitepaper](https://obyte.org/Byteball.pdf).
+More features could be implemented in this library: payment in assets, deterministic wallet, smart-contracts...
+Don't hesitate to contact us if you need a specific feature for your project.